Communication-Efficient Federated Learning via Optimal Client Sampling: Experiments

 \section{Experiments}

-In this section we present a number of experiments that demonstrate the performance of our proposed algorithm on different datasets and various settings and models.
-We start by describing the datasets and preprocessing steps, and then benchmark various client selection strategies on two different datasets, EMNIST and Stackoverflow, with three different models: (1) a small EMNIST neural network convenient for a comparison of all the strategies; (2) a more sophisticated convolutional neural network applied to EMNIST; and (3) a recurrent neural network for the next word prediction on the Stackoverflow dataset.
+In this section we present a number of FL experiments that demonstrate the performance of our proposed algorithm on different datasets and for various settings and models.
+In particular, we benchmark the proposed client selection strategy on three different datasets (a synthetic dataset, EMNIST, and Shakespeare) with three different models: (1) logistic regression on the synthetic dataset; (2) a more sophisticated convolutional neural network applied to EMNIST with 62 categories \cite{cohen2017emnist}; and (3) a recurrent neural network for the next character prediction on the Shakespeare dataset \cite{mcmahan2018general}.
 Further details and additional experimental results can be found in the supplementary document.